-[Larger groups get more attention from other clubs and students, promoting greater participation in all efforts.]

-- 2. Contact your school's athletic teams. - a.
-Athletic teams often look for ways to help out the community.
-Encourage them to volunteer at a local Special Olympics event together - b.
-Recruit specific teams to volunteer at a rally or other group sponsored event. - c.
-Invite school athletic teams to your meetings.
+- 1. Reach out to advisors, officers and members of clubs at your school that are striving for the same goals as your group and ask them to collaborate. - a) To get members of both groups together, make your first meeting of clubs laidback, with ice-breaker activities, pizza, and some discussion on possible unified projects to do together. - b) Organize and participate in a joint community service project. - c) Have a joint-fundraiser financially benefiting both groups. - After you establish a good relationship with this group, it opens up communication between other groups that the initial group may be affiliated with and vice versa. - Also, a larger group will get more attention from other clubs and students, promoting greater participation in your initiatives. - 2.
+Contact your school's athletic teams. - a) Athletic teams often look for ways to help out the community, so you could encourage them to volunteer at a local Special Olympics event together - b) Recruit specific teams to volunteer at a rally or other group sponsored event. - c) Invite school athletic teams to your meetings.
 They could offer unique perspectives to further promote your cause. - 3.
-Talk with your National Honors Society and Student Council chapter. - a.
-Organizations such as these are required to perform service hours.
-If you can promote their involvement in one event, many members are sure to get hooked!

-4. Make an honest effort to reach all students to show there are positive benefits for everyone involved.
+Talk with your National Honors Society and Student Council chapter. - a) Organizations such as these are required to perform service hours.
+If you can promote their involvement in one event, many members are sure to get hooked! - 4.
+Not all students are in clubs or athletic teams in school; make a genuine effort to reach all students to show there are positive benefits for everyone involved.

-- a.
-Make attention grabbing posters to hang around your school.
-These should have meeting times and be inviting others to come participate.
-(You must have the proper permission.) - b.
-Tell teachers about your group and ask them to mention it during their classes or include a blurb in their class announcements. - c.
-Show slideshows of pictures from your group's events/meetings during lunch.
-These should show people working together and having fun. - d.
-Make morning and afternoon announcements that urge students to attend meetings and events. - e.
-Make t-shirts, and have students wear them on a certain day every week to advertise your club (Special Olympics, inclusion, students against the R-Word, etc.).
-Have every person in your group carry around order forms so those who are interested can also purchase a shirt. - f.
-Talk with your principal or appropriate faculty member to ask if you could give a speech at the next assembly to bring awareness of those with intellectual disabilities, Special Olympics, and to get others involved in participating. - g.
-Get permission to visit homerooms with information and sign-up sheets for possible recruitment to events or to recruit new members. - 5.
-Go to other local or community groups and organizations; such as girl/boy scout troops, boys and girls club, church groups, etc. and inform others about your cause.
+- a) Make attention grabbing posters to hang up around your school announcing meetings and inviting everyone to participate.
+(You must have the proper permission). - b) Tell teachers about your group and ask them to mention it during their classes or include a blurb about it in their class announcements. - c) If possible, during lunch, show slideshows of pictures from your group's events/meetings, people working together and having fun. - d) Make morning and afternoon announcements that urge students to attend meetings and events, inviting everyone to participate or become involved. - e) Make t-shirts, and have students wear them on a certain day every week to advertise your club (Special Olympics, inclusion, students against the R-Word, etc.).
+On that day, have every person in your group carry around order forms so those who are interested can also purchase a shirt. - f) Talk with your principal or appropriate faculty member to ask if you could give a speech at the next assembly to bring awareness of those with intellectual disabilities, Special Olympics, and to get others involved in participating. - g) Get permision to visit homerooms with information and sign-up sheets for possible recruitment to events or to recruit new members. - 5.
+Go to other local or community groups and organizations; such as girl/boy scout troops boys and girls club, church groups, etc. to talk to them about your cause

-[Be certain to share with classmates that your club is based on acceptance and unity.
-Everyone is welcomed because every individual has something to offer others.]
+^{}Be certain to share with classmates that your club is based on acceptance and unity.
+Everyone is welcomed because every individual has something to offer others.

-Be sure to leave time for questions.
+^{}Be sure to leave time for questions.